 IF you have left over chicken (or even turkey), cut that in to bite-size pieces as well.
 If you don’t have any leftover chicken, then the packaged chicken strips (no breading) that you can buy at the store will do just as well.

-If you have a rotisserie chicken with some meat left on it – use that!
-OH, and make sure you save the bones from the bird so you can make homemade chicken soup/broth in the future!
+A rotisserie chicken would be awesome for this dish.
+If you end up with some chicken left on it after making this dish, make sure you save the bones from the bird so you can make homemade chicken soup/broth in the future!
 (Gotta save those pennies right??)

 Can I Double This Recipe?

 Yes!!
-You can double this recipe to feed more people – just use a bigger baking dish of course, and maybe increase the baking time a bit.
+You can double this recipe to feed more people – just use a bigger baking dish of course, and maybe increase the baking time.

-You’ll be able to tell when things are ready – try piercing a chunk of spud with a fork.
+You’ll be able to tell when things are ready – try piercing a chunk of potato with a fork.
 If it goes in easily, you’re ready to serve!